kojq/gal/README.md

 ## Warnings

+- Read output because packages may not install due to upstream issues
 - Before starting, set Secure Boot mode to Setup mode via firmware settings
   - sbctl does not work with all hardware
 - Before starting, install desired drivers
   - AMD and NVIDIA drivers are included by default
-- Read output because packages may not install due to upstream issues

 ## Usage

-The post-install script is gradually shifting premise to become an install script.
-However, it is currently still a post-install script where it is encouraged to read the script before running.
+The post-install script is planned to become an install script.
+However, it is still a post-install script, so it is encouraged to read it before running.

 Run the following command.
 It can be run multiple times.